Obesity takes toll on your health.

-- Learn how to read and understand the nutrition facts and food labels to make healthier choices.
+- Learn how to read and understand the nutrition facts and ingredients on food labels to make healthier choices.

 Even if you’ve never exercised — or if it has been years — it’s easy to get active with these tips.
 (Generally, you do not need to consult a healthcare provider before becoming physically active unless you have a chronic condition.
 Healthcare providers can help you attain and maintain regular physical activity by providing advice on appropriate types and amounts for your individual needs.)